histolab/openslide-python/README.rst

 OpenSlide Python
 ================

+!!!THIS IS A TEMPORARY WORKAROUND TO HAVE openslide-python INSTALLABLE VIA PIP WITHOUT SETUPTOOLS ISSUE!!!

 OpenSlide Python is a Python interface to the OpenSlide library.

 OpenSlide_ is a C library that provides a simple interface for reading